mmomtchev/nobind/README.md

   * clang 13 on macOS (the default compiler on macOS 11)
   * MSVC 19.37 on Windows (Visual Studio 17.7 *aka* 2022) on Windows

-It is meant as an easy to use entry-level light-weight binding framework for simple projects.
+It is meant as an easy to use entry-level light-weight binding framework for simple projects that target only Node.js.

 Complex projects should continue to use SWIG which is cross-platform and cross-language.